 How Does Canvas Support The UW System DLE?

-Instructure’s Canvas platform will provide the foundation for our UW System DLE (DLE), a federated, online environment that includes services and tools purposefully brought together to support the needs of teaching and learning in all modes (i.e., face-to-face, blended/hybrid, and fully-online).
+Instructure’s Canvas platform provides the foundation for our UW System DLE (DLE), a federated, online environment that includes services and tools purposefully brought together to support the needs of teaching and learning in all modes (i.e., face-to-face, blended/hybrid, and fully-online).
 The DLE challenges the traditional role of an LMS as “the” platform for managing course documents, quizzes, videos, and the like.
 By shifting our perspective from an LMS-based content platform, to a “digital environment” that creates information we can act upon, UW System can then realize the many benefits of an interoperable suite of services and tools that allow us to maximize student access and success.

 The DLE is designed to support student success by creating consistency among institutions along with flexibility to meet institutional needs.
 The DLE supports “pedagogy first” design that is fully-accessible, thereby supporting increased student retention and improved time to graduation rates.
 The initial DLE implementation project will be complete by June 30, 2020.

 The DLE, with Canvas as the service and tool “hub,” provides a seamless, accessible student experience, as well as an organized and effective approach to managing digital interactions and information exchanges among the institutions, instructors, and students.
 Reliable access to data will provide UW System with greater capabilities to support the data analysis needed to make improvements to our students’ instruction and educational experience.
 Data will also be used to evolve our DLE strategy in the future.